hguo/webgpu-tutorial/README.md

 Contact: Hanqi Guo (guo.2154@osu.edu)

-The tutorial materials are proted from the previous WebGL tutorial by Prof. Han-Wei Shen (shen.94@osu.edu)
+The tutorial materials are ported from the previous WebGL tutorial by Prof. Han-Wei Shen (shen.94@osu.edu)